katur/eegi/sql_queries.md

-# Some miscellaneous, sometimes useful database queries.

-These queries are to be performed on the MySQL database directly (i.e., not through Django query abstraction).
+Here are some queries for performing on the MySQL database directly (i.e., not through Django query abstraction).